opromio/physics/InformationTheory/CompressionAlgorithms/README.md

 ```
 python lzw_decompressor.py
 ```
+* Note The decompressor takes around 2 minutes to decompress.
+This can be improved by a lot and needs reviewing.

 If you want to make sure that the decompressed file is indeed identical to the original file run (from a Unix terminal):
 ```
 diff ../quijote.txt quijote_decompressed.txt
 ```
 The output should be nothing.